knpuniversity/symfony/knpu/3.3-di/class-ids.md

 And, we're done!
 We just changed all of the service ids to class names... but thanks to `legacy_aliases.yml`, our code won't break.
 This may not have felt significant, but it was actually a big step forward.
-Now, we can talk about private service.
+Now, we can talk about private services.